How to Dissolve an LLC in Florida

 LLC dissolution takes 2 to 4 days online and one week by mail or in person after delivery.

-If your Washington LLC is also registered to conduct business in other states, you will have to dissolve the company in each one of those states separately.
+If your Florida LLC is also registered to conduct business in other states, you will have to dissolve the company in each one of those states separately.
 Be sure to keep in mind that different states will have their own unique requirements and fees when dissolving an LLC.